Your No-Nonsense Guide to NCL Drink Packages

 holding a pina colada with the norwegian cruise line logo on cupPin

-The Hawaii Beverage Package is for those cruising the Hawaiian Islands on NCL’s Pride of America sailings.
-It includes drinks up to $15, freshly squeezed juices, and specialty coffee served in dining rooms.
-This package is also available as part of the More at Sea Program.
+The Hawaii Beverage Package is for guests sailing the Hawaiian Islands on Norwegian’s Pride of America.
+It includes drinks priced up to $15, plus freshly squeezed juices and specialty coffee served in dining rooms.
+This package is now part of the Free at Sea program.

 Read the updated terms and conditions for Norwegian Cruise Line’s Hawaii Beverage Package.